aileron-gateway/aileron-gateway/examples/access-logging/README.md

 ## Check

-After running the server, send a HTTP requests like below.
+After starting up the server, send HTTP requests like below.
 Access logs will be output on the terminal.

+Make sure the internet access is available because this examples uses [http://httpbin.org/](http://httpbin.org/) as proxy upstream.
+Use `http_proxy` and `https_proxy` environmental variable as described in [ProxyFromEnvironment](https://pkg.go.dev/net/http#ProxyFromEnvironment) if you are working behind a http proxy.

 ```bash
 $ curl http://localhost:8080/get